chpmnrssll/chpmnrssll.github.io/coverLetter.md

 I have experience building everything from REST APIs, content management systems, single page apps, and more.
 I have experience in most of your requirements, and am not afraid of learning more.
 I've worked on many different types of web related projects from content management systems and web apps to real-time graphics.
-I've worked on many different types of web related projects ranging from advanced content management systems and web apps to simple static websites.
+I've worked on many different types of web related projects ranging from advanced content management systems and web apps to static websites.

 I've worked on many web related projects in several languages (including Node.js and PHP).
 I've built content management systems from scratch (with and without frameworks) in PHP, Node, & Ruby.